Mr-Thapa/Acne-Classification-using-CNN-models/README.md

 is to understand how model architecture, regularization, and transfer learning affect classification performance.

+| Note: This project is intended as an ML engineering/learning project and is not a medical diagnostic tool.
 ## Project Overview

 This project explores acne image classification through a series of